eschmiel/eschmiel.github.io/combatTrackerLite.md

 ### Features Include:

 - Combatants are automatically sorted in order of highest initiative, including groups.
-- Dead combatant names are crossed out when hp is 0
+- Dead combatant names are crossed out when HP is 0
 - Buttons light up on mouse over.
 - Sub-entries use the group’s initial HP and AC as defaults.